 Once you know the ‘why’, it’s time to plan the ‘how’.
 Your event plan will be a guide that leads step by step through the planning process.
-Take into account how many people you plan to invite (and draw up an ideal guest list if you have specific individuals or groups in mind.
+Consider the number of attendees you plan to invite and create an ideal guest list if you have specific individuals or groups in mind.
 Determine the appropriate venue size to accommodate the expected number of guests comfortably.
 Don’t forget to decide on the catering arrangements, specifying the type of food and the quantity required.
 Along with that, book a commercial cleaning company in Ottawa, ON (or one near you) in advance to ensure the venue is thoroughly cleaned and prepared for the event.

 Delegation is key when there are multiple facets to plan at the same time.
 If the budget runs to an event planner, don’t hesitate to hire one as those experienced in this field will remove much of the headache and complication.
 Alternatively, draw together a team of people who’ll take responsibility for each area, and schedule regular meetings so everyone is up to speed and can see the bigger picture.

 Give Special Attention to Staging

 Of all the things that need planning for a business event, the staging is one of the most important.
 This specialized area can make or break events, and there are many considerations:

 - Seating – make sure everyone has a clear view of the stage, and that there are functional aisles that make access easy.
 There are different styles of seating that work best in different function types, and these include theatre, classroom, and banquet styles.
 You could include roped off sections to help guide people, or have reserved seating for VIP guests.

 - Speakers – Think about acoustics and where the stage will be placed.
 How will the stage be lit, or how will you organize amplification and associated cables?

 - Entrances and Exits – do you need ramps to facilitate disabled access?
 How will you signpost directions and exits?
 Will you need barriers to indicate queueing areas or direction of travel?